jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 <details>
 <summary>Aside: OneDrive and Apple Music conflicts</summary>

-On Windows, Apple Music uses your local user's _Music_ folder (`%UserProfile%\Music`) to store library data, cache, downloaded tracks, and imported music (if you choose to copy imported files).
+On Windows, AM uses your local user's _Music_ folder (`%UserProfile%\Music`) to store library data, cache, downloaded tracks, and imported music (if you choose to copy imported files).
 There's a handy option in the settings which allows you to change this:

 <figure>
 {{ image(url="windows-music-folder.png", alt="An option allowing users to control where Apple stores its library and other data", no_hover=true)}}